 Legends of the Ca Dario

-The family finally sold the house to a wealthy diamond dealer who went bankrupt shortly after buying Ca Dario, and died a pauper.
+The family finally sold the house to a wealthy diamond dealer who went bankrupt shortly after buying Ca Dario and died a pauper.
 In 1832 Rawdon Brown, a well-known British scientist, bought the mansion.
-A decade later he, too, went broke — and both he and his lover committed suicide.
+A decade later, he too went broke — and both he and his lover committed suicide.

-Late in the 19th century, the home was purchased twice.
+Late in the 19th Century, the home was purchased twice.
 The first buyer was accused of criminal behavior and fled Venice.
-The second became deathly ill after buying the cursed mansion, and moved to France.
+After buying the cursed mansion, the second became deathly ill and moved to France.
 Much later, in the 1970s, Ca Dario’s owner was murdered in the house by his lover.

 Proving that beauty can indeed be deadly, the Palazzo Ca Dario is a fascinating introduction to the history of the Grand Canal.